KnowBetterCloud/KnowBetterCloud/README.md

 * Do NOT use the "Root Account" for anything other than creating new IAM accounts.
 * Use MFA.
 Always. (where possible)
 * Cloud9 is a great IDE which is integrated to AWS Services and does not require management of AWS access keys.
+* Create and use a ["tagging strategy"](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) of some sort.

 <!---
 KnowBetterCloud/KnowBetterCloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.